 The data standards for the entire fuelling cycle from tender/bid to invoicing were developed with airlines and industry partners through the Fuel Data Standards Group.
 These standards allow a paperless fuelling cycle to be conducted.
 The standards are available for free.

-> See whichDownload Fuel Data Standards are available for download
+> More on Fuel Data Standards

 The Commercial Fuel Working Group (CFG) acts as a sounding board for global positions on fuel and prioritization of fuel campaigns to secure a reliable supply of fuel at competitive and transparent prices and address the uptake of Sustainable Aviation Fuel.
 Reporting to the Sustainability and Environment Advisory Council, the CFG provides oversight and direction to further the interests of IATA member airlines in all commercial aspects of aviation fuel.